-Tidal surges during ex-cyclone Fehi inundated a number of wastewater pump stations.
-Several pump stations, however, continued to operate throughout this time despite being underwater.
-The power supply box was burned out at the Little Kaiteriteri pump station and the Beach Road (Richmond) pump station (which pumps wastewater from Waimea to the Bell Island treatment plant) was flooded and shut down leading to raw sewerage discharges into the Beach Road drain.
-The only wastewater pump station damaged by floodwaters was at the Mapua Leisure Park.
+A number of wastewater pump stations were inundated by tidal surges during ex-cyclone Fehi.
+Several however continued to operate throughout this time despite being underwater.
+The power supply box was burned out at the Little Kaiteriteri pump station and the Beach Road pump station (which pumps wastewater from Waimea to the Bells Island treatment plant) was flooded and shut down leading to raw sewerage discharges into the Beach Road drain.
+The only wastewater pumping station damaged was at the Mapua Leisure Park.
 Renewal work was about to commence on this pump station.
 A further storm event on 11 February 2018 also caused multiple wastewater overflows, and during the ex-cyclone Gita event there were overflows in Motueka and Pohara.